ElliotEserin/Portfolio/year2Project1.md

 This project was made over the span of 10 weeks (not including pre-production) and was a chance for us to explore a specialised topic, research and design a game and then make it.
 It involved scheduling, writing up a design document with references to theories, research or inspiring material.
 It was made between college and home and we used GitHub and SourceTree to verion control our work.

-In this project, all of the art assets were sourced for free online.
+In this project, all of the art assets and audio were sourced for free online.
 However I wrote all of the code for the project and - using tutorials - wrote and learned about the shaders before adapting them more to my needs.